aylinsonlu/Evolutionary_history_CaSR/README.md

 Results were saved as Rdata files: `casr_xgb_replication_id_prauc.RData`, `casr_xgb_replication_id_prediction.RData`, `casr_xgb_replication_id_result.RData`, `casr_xgb_replication_id_state.RData`, `casr_xgb_replication_id_xgb.model`

-To plot AUROC and AUPR for train and test s`ets, Rdata files were also saved as csv with `Results_to_csv.R` and organized the csv files by using `casr_ml_parse_auc.py` for simplicity.
+To plot AUROC and AUPR for train and test sets, Rdata files were also saved as csv with `Results_to_csv.R` and organized the csv files by using `casr_ml_parse_auc.py` for simplicity.

 `casr_ml_results.R` code draws AUROC and AUPR graphs for train and test sets.

-After model performance was reportes, 5 fold-cross validation was used to select features to train whole dataset.
+After model performance was reported, 5 fold-cross validation was used to select features to train whole dataset.

 `create_final_test_csv.py` creates the 5 validation and one whole dataset csv files.
 Final features were selected by running:
 ```
 Rscript feature_selection_grid_search_cv.R 1
 ```

-To make predictions for all substitutions at each position, `neutral` substitutions were eliminated and final test csv was created from a new UNIPROT alignments by usin `create_final_test_csv.py` code.
+To make predictions for all substitutions at each position, `neutral` substitutions were eliminated (If an amino acid is observed in the alignment of CaSR) and final test csv was created from a new UNIPROT alignments by using `create_final_test_csv.py` code.

 Whole dataset trained and test predictions were made by `train_whole_data.R` code.
 Whole train and test predictions scores were saved as csv files.